input-output-hk/partner-chains-smart-contracts/docs/README.md

 ### 1. Initialise contract

 For initialisation, we need to set the first committee hash on chain using an NFT (consuming some arbitrary utxo).
 We use this committee hash to verify signatures for sidechain to mainchain transfers.
 This is a hash of concatenated public key hashes of the committee members.
-This hash will be updated each when the committee changes, see [6.](#6.-update-committee-hash) for more details.
+This hash will be updated when the committee changes, see [6.1](#61-update-committee-hash) for more details.

 **Workflow:**